Enoch Soames: Follow-up

 The Reading Room of the British Museum was in fact still in operation in June 1997, although it was closed later that year and its functions were transferred to the new British Library.
 This move had been intended to occur long before that time, but construction and completion of the new British national library building were repeatedly delayed.
 The "old" Reading Room was subsequently renovated; its original interior decoration was restored and it reopened in 2000, but the space is now used for different purposes and it no longer serves its former purpose as a research library.

 An article written by Teller, "A Memory of the Nineteen-Nineties" ("Being a faithful account of the events of the designated day, when the man who had disappeared was expected briefly to return"), was published in the November 1997 issue of The Atlantic Monthly.
-The piece claims to describe actual events, witnessed by Teller and a small group of other people; fans of Beerbohm's story, who had come to the Reading Room on the date specified, in time for Soames afternoon "visit".
-According to this account, at 2:10 PM, on 3 June 1997, a person meeting Soames' description mysteriously appeared, and began searching through the catalogues and various biographical dictionaries.
+The piece claims to describe actual events, witnessed by Teller and a small group of other people: fans of Beerbohm's story, who had come to the Reading Room on the date specified, in time for Soames's afternoon "visit".
+According to this account, at 2:10 PM, on 3 June 1997, a person meeting Soames's description mysteriously appeared, and began searching through the catalogues and various biographical dictionaries.
 A few minutes later, he slipped out of sight of the watching crowd, and disappeared among the stacks.

 In an October 2012 Esquire article, writer Chris Jones implied that Teller himself had staged this event, although the magician "didn't confess his role.
 He never has."